bioinformaticsdotca/GenEpi_2018/module6/README.md

 ```

 ---
-### Step 2: Classify reads against bacterial kraken database
+### Step 2: Classify reads against Kraken database

-Now let's classify our reads against the kraken database.
+Now let's classify our reads against the Kraken database.
 Please make sure to include `--unclassified-out` as we will make use of this file.

 ```bash
 kraken --paired --threads 4 --db ~/CourseData/IDGE_data/module6/kraken_db/ --unclassified-out unclassified.fasta unmatched.in.R1.fastq unmatched.in.R2.fastq > results_inital.txt